Single-Member LLC vs. Multi-Member LLC: How to Choose in 2024

 • Shared Ownership: A multiple-member LLC offers room for shared ownership.
 The partnership configurations are diverse.
 This particularly works for businesses that need various skill sets or major financial capital.

 • Flexibility: With a multiple-member company, you can choose a manager-managed LLC or a member-managed LLC structure.
 We’ll explain these in the next section.
+This business structure lets you adjust the management and ownership structure to meet certain needs and skill sets.

 • Pass-Through Taxation: By default, multi-member LLCs are taxed as a partnership.
 This means the business entity doesn’t pay taxes.
 However, the taxes, profits, and losses, are shared by the individual LLC members.